 Portfolio Holdings Disclosure: Within thirty days after the end of each quarter, the Adviser posts on the Fund's website at www.CopelandFunds.com a profile of the Fund which typically includes the Fund's top ten holdings current as of the quarter end.
 The Fund may choose to make available, no sooner than thirty days after the end of each quarter, a complete schedule of its portfolio holdings as of the last day of the month.
-Such information shall remain available on the website until the Fund files a quarterly portfolio holdings report or shareholder report that includes such period.
+Such information shall remain available on the website until the Fund files its report on Form N-PORT for the last month of the Fund's first or third fiscal quarters or shareholder report that includes such period.
 The Fund may terminate or modify this policy at any time without further notice.